Classifying spaces of finite groups of tame representation type: HH*kD

 \begin{remark} The algebra $\HH^*\kD$ was computed in Section~9 of Siegel and Witherspoon~\cite{Siegel/Witherspoon:1999a}.
 They chose a different basis, whose elements are not homogeneous with respect to our grading, and which complicates their relations.
-The relation $xw_2=yw_1=us^{q-1}$ can be read off from their computation.
 See also Generalov~\cite{Generalov:2010b}, where the Hochschild cohomology is computed for algebras in Erdmann's class III.1\,(c)~\cite{Erdmann:1990a} for any parameter $q$.
-The degree $-2$ relations depend on the parity of $q$, but are determined already on the $E^2$ page of the spectral sequence.
-The same algebras in odd characteristic are discussed in Generalov~\cite{Generalov:2010a}, where generators of degree $-3$ and $-4$ also occur in the Hochschild cohomology.
+The degree $-2$ relations depend on the parity of $q$, but are determined already on the $E^2$ page of the spectral sequence; for us, $q$ is always even.
+The same algebras in odd characteristic are discussed in Generalov~\cite{Generalov:2010a}, where generators of degree $-3$ and $-4$ also occur in the Hochschild cohomology. \end{remark}